-- i. low carbon fuels (including advanced biofuels, hydrogen and ammonia) account for 7% of international shipping fuel in 2030 [7] - ii. there are greater efficiency improvements than in the International Pledges scenario, as a result of stronger IMO efficiency standards, than those currently in place. - 2.
+- ii. there are greater efficiency improvements than in the International Pledges scenario, as a result of stronger IMO efficiency standards, than those currently in place. - 2050 emissions are consistent with IMO's long term 2050 emission target of reducing shipping emissions by 50% from the 2008 level, which is consistent with the B2DS scenario.
+According to the IMO's Fourth GHG Inventory, the 2008 emission levels for international shipping were 778.12 Mt, setting the 2050 level at 389 Mt.17 [27] - 3.
 A greater reduction in oil and coal transport volumes between 2015 and 2030 than under the International Pledges scenario.
-This is based on the ITF's activity projection for 2030 under its High Ambitions scenario, which shows a reduction in shipping activity of 5% in 2030 compared with the Current Ambition scenario.
-20
+This is based on the ITF's activity projection for 2030 under its High Ambitions scenario,18 which shows a reduction in shipping activity of 5% in 2030 compared with the Current Ambition scenario.19

 The IEA does not publish a 2 Degrees scenario in its most recent analyses.
-[7] [11] However, TPI provides a 2 Degrees scenario for consistency with other sectors assessed.
+[7,11] However, TPI provides a 2 Degrees scenario for consistency with other sectors assessed.
 TPI's 2 Degrees scenario is derived directly from the Below 2 Degrees scenario above, using the following assumptions:

-- 1. The level of international shipping emissions in 2030 that is compatible with a 2 Degrees scenario is 8% higher than that for the Below 2 Degrees scenario.
-This estimate is based on the percentage difference between the 2030 shipping emissions under IEA's 2DS and B2DS scenarios in its ETP 2017.21 [10] - 2.
+- The level of international shipping emissions in 2030 that is compatible with a 2 Degrees scenario is 8% higher than that for the Below 2 Degrees scenario.
+This estimate is based on the percentage difference between the 2030 shipping emissions under IEA's 2DS and B2DS scenarios in its ETP 2017.20 [10] - 2.
+International shipping emissions in 2050 for the 2 Degrees scenario are 38% higher than in case of the Below 2 Degrees scenario.
+This reflects the difference in the B2DS and 2DS pathways in ETP 2017.
+A simplifying assumption taken in this approach is that the TTW/WTW emission ratios for B2DS and 2DS scenarios are same.
+Conceptually this reflects the identical development of the shipping fuel mix under both scenarios. - 3.
 The reduction in oil and coal transport volumes between 2015 and 2030 is the same as that in the TPI Below 2 Degrees scenario above.